nn-dma/qms-pipeline-templates/README.md

 1. QMS team reviews the PR.
 2. Merge the PR to main.
-3. Run the ADO pipeline nightly flow or wait for the day after to check that the changes didn't impact the newest cli functionality.
+3. Run the ADO pipeline nightly flow or wait for the nightly build to check that the changes didn't impact the newest cli functionality.
 4. Point to new qms-pipelines templates in cli and bump the version as in this [guide](https://github.com/nn-dma/qms-pipeline-templates?tab=readme-ov-file#point-to-latest-qms-pipeline-templates-tag-and-publish-a-new-qms-cli).